 The OSPI Media Literacy and Digital Citizenship website highlights that Media literacy and digital citizenship are overlapping content areas that should be integrated into every subject taught in today’s classrooms.
 The media literacy and digital citizenship learning standards can lead students to think critically about the messages they consume and create through a variety of forms of communication.
 Those associated with digital citizenship enable students to use technology in ways that are safe, responsible, ethical, and kind.

 Media Literacy & Digital Citizenship Program Supervisor

-The course is a self-paced, asychronous Canvas Course.
-Participants will recieve email instructions on joining the Canvas course upon registering in PD Enroller.
+The course is a self-paced, asynchronous Canvas Course.
+Participants will receive email instructions on joining the Canvas course upon registering in PD Enroller.